Skip Navigation

 Members of the public are welcome to attend Scrutiny Committees.
 Details of meetings.

-If members of the public have a particular interest in a topic, they can contact their local Councillor or contact the Scrutiny Team on 01639 763194 or democratic.services@npt.gov.uk
+If members of the public have a particular interest in a topic, they can contact their local Councillor or contact the Scrutiny Team at democratic.services@npt.gov.uk

 Members of the public may also be invited to inform and provide information to specific inquiry groups.